DrNI/e2-merge/README.md

 Furthermore, the script may allow to use the output of your E2 when importing the files directly into your NLE fails (as it likely to happen possible with Lightworks 2020.1).

+## How To

+Use the script e2-merge as follows:

+`e2-merge first-input-file.mov other-input-file.mov ... output-file.mov`

+MP4 files might also work.
+Not yet tested.
+The files will not be re-encoded.
+Audio and video data are simply copied.

 ## Status

 This is alpha software.
 Feel free to give feedback.
 It is being used with the files of an E2C camera.